Dre Campbell Farm

 Takeaway

-When it comes to choosing neighbors for garlic, some plants are great for boosting its production and pest resistance, while others can have a negative impact.
+Certain plants boost garlic’s growth and pest resistance, but others can harm it.
 By knowing which plants to pair with garlic, you can help it reach its full potential in your garden.

 Add comment